 Mummies of the World

 Never in history has there been such an important collection of mummies and artifacts.
-Dignified, reverent and scholarly, the Mummies of the World exhibition melds science, culture and history, while utilizing state of the art scientific and forensic research.
+Dignified, reverent and scholarly, the Mummies of the World exhibition melds science, culture and history, while utilizing state-of-the-art scientific and forensic research, including Computer Tomography (CT), ancient DNA analysis and radiocarbon dating.

-Mummies of the World, presented by American Exhibitions, Inc. in association with the Reiss-Engelhorn-Museums, Mannheim, Germany, will commence its limited three-year engagement at major U.S. museums and science centers in July of 2010.
+The blockbuster exhibition Mummies of the World, presented by American Exhibitions, Inc., which debuted on July 1, 2010 at the California Science Center, will commence another limited three-year engagement in North America at major museums and science centers in the fall of 2014.